roguehistory/Hist_Digh3814/content/en/week/9/replication.md

 ## Get set up.

 1. [Launch the binder containing R Studio](http://mybinder.org/v2/gh/o-date/r-conda/master).
 This will open up the Jupyter file explorer for our binder.
-2. Under the `new` drop-down, select `console`.
+2. Under the `new` drop-down, select `terminal`.
 We need to do some command line work.
 3. At the console, use the git command to clone Marwick's repository: `$ git clone https://github.com/benmarwick/teaching-replication-in-archaeology.git`.
 You **do not** type the `$`; that is a convention to indicate that the code should be entered at the console.
 4. Once that's finished running, go back to the Jupyter file explorer page; select under the `new` drop-down select `R Studio`.
 5. Using the file explorer in `R Studio`, navigate to `analysis/supplementary-materials/submitted-assigments/Hope-Loiselle/`.
-Then use the cogwheel icon to set that as your working directory.
+Then use the cogwheel icon in the files pane (bottom right panel of RStudio, normally) to set that as your working directory.

 ## Replicate